san francisco web design

 Remove the Allen bolts and take out the cam chain tensioner.

-I use a bit of wire around the cam chain to stop it falling down into the crankcase.
-Pack something like a lint-free cloth down below the cam whilst removing each bolt, as you really don't want to have to retrieve it from the crankshaft having let it drop in.
+In this rebuild I used a bit of wire around the cam chain to stop it falling down into the crankcase but I had a bit of a disaster on a later build when a bit of wire broke off into the engine so I now use plastic covered wire.
+Pack something like a lint-free cloth down or newspaper below the cam whilst removing each bolt, as you really don't want to have to retrieve it from the crankshaft having let it drop in.
 That would ruin your day!
 Remove cloth once bolts are safely out of the way.
 The bearing caps and cams can then be removed.

 The wire is holding the cam chain out of the way securely.